mlc-mlapis/docs/src/documentation/services/runtimes/nodejs.md

 ### From your local environment

-The local environment offers ==**not only possibilities for local development**== but also a general ability to ==**manage all Zerops development or production services**== using zcli VPN.
+The local environment offers ==**not only possibilities for local development**== but also a general ability to ==**manage all Zerops development or production services**== using zCLI VPN.

-You can access the Zerops Node.js Service from your local workspace by using the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zcli](/documentation/cli/installation.html), as mentioned above.
-This might come in handy if you, for example, use the service as a REST API and you don’t want it publicly available (via [public domains](/documentation/routing/using-your-domain.html) or Zerops [subdomains](/documentation/routing/zerops-subdomain.html)), so you connect to the project using **zcli VPN** and use ==`app:3000`== as your API endpoint.
+You can access the Zerops Node.js Service from your local workspace by using the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zCLI](/documentation/cli/installation.html), as mentioned above.
+This might come in handy if you, for example, use the service as a REST API and you don’t want it publicly available (via [public domains](/documentation/routing/using-your-domain.html) or Zerops [subdomains](/documentation/routing/zerops-subdomain.html)), so you connect to the project using **zCLI VPN** and use ==`app:3000`== as your API endpoint.

 You can also run an application fully in your local workspace and access other services in the Zerops project using the VPN.
 However, you cannot use references to the environment variables because you are outside of the project's network.
 Therefore, you should copy the values manually if you need some of them and use them in your private local configuration strategy.